patrickoser/social-app/README.md

     Figure out why reloading the page when on a specific PostPage the page doesnt load properly.

-    Comment out everything to talk through how everything works to help yourself remember how all the pieces come together.

     There should be no Header in the login/signup page.